luoxiu/Schedule/README.md

 ## Requirements

 - Swift 4.x
-- All Apple platforms are supported!
+- iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+
 - And since there is no use of `NS` class, it should support Linux, too!
+(Still under testing)

 ## Installation